 7. Ski Helmet

-Wearing a ski helmet technically is optional, but it’s a smart thing to do nevertheless, and especially for the downhills.
-And given that the market is saturated with lightweight options these days, it makes a lot of sense to carry one.
-Our favorite option for 2018-2019 is the Salomon MTN Lab Helmet, which is reasonably light at 13.25 ounces, offers solid ventilation, and is rated for climbing too.
+Wearing a ski helmet used to be less common in the backcountry, but there’s no reason not to these days, especially for the downhills.
+Fortunately, the modern market is saturated with plenty of lightweight options.
+Our favorite backcountry skiing helmet for 2022-2023 is the Salomon MTN Lab, which is reasonably light at 14.1 ounces, offers solid ventilation, and is rated for climbing and biking, too.

-Backcountry skiing requires some serious gear and you’ll need a good pack to house it all.
+Backcountry skiing requires some serious gear, and you’ll need a good pack to house it all.
 A ski backpack should feel secure and balanced on your back with compression straps for cinching down a load.
-Additionally, backcountry packs are designed a separate tool compartment for organizing avalanche equipment (including dedicated pockets for a probe and shovel), which is important for safety, organization, and finding your gear quickly during an emergency.
+Additionally, backcountry packs are designed a separate tool compartment for organizing avalanche equipment (including dedicated pockets for a probe and shovel), which is important for finding your gear quickly during an emergency.
 For day tours, a pack size of 25 to 35 liters should be adequate, and we love the Black Diamond Dawn Patrol 32 in particular.

 The ideal ski jacket largely depends on the temperature, conditions (wind and precipitation), and activity level for that day (serious skiers often have a quiver).
-But in general, backcountry ski jackets are lighter and more streamlined than their resort-specific counterparts and include both hardshell and softshell options.
-The Outdoor Research Skyward II offers impressive performance at a reasonable price, acting like a breathable softshell but with reliable waterproof protection.
-Alternatively, the Arc’teryx Sabre (and women’s Sentinel) is our top-ranked ski jacket overall for those who also ski a lot of days at the resort.
-Keep in mind that most alpine-centric hardshells make great crossover ski jackets, like the Arc’teryx Beta AR (the downside is that you miss out on some ski-specific features like a powder skirt and longer hem).
+In general, backcountry ski jackets are lighter and more streamlined than their resort-specific counterparts and include both hardshell and softshell options.
+The Outdoor Research Skytour offers impressive performance at a reasonable price, acting like a breathable softshell but with reliable waterproof protection.
+Alternatively, the Arc’teryx Sabre (and women’s Sentinel) is our top-ranked ski jacket for those who mix in a lot of days at the resort.
+And keep in mind that many alpine-centric hardshells also make great crossover ski jackets, like the Arc’teryx Beta AR (the downside is that you miss out on some ski-specific features like a powder skirt and longer hem).

 In the standard three-layer ski clothing system (shell, midlayer, and baselayer), the midlayer is the key insulator and traps warmth close to your body.
 Midlayers generally are worn even during high-exertion activities like skinning, so along with their insulating powers, it’s important that they are breathable and resistant to elements like wind, snow, and sleet.
-Synthetic jackets like the popular Patagonia Nano-Air and Outdoor Research Ascendant are two leading midlayer options for the backcountry, and we prefer this type of jacket over down for active use.
+Synthetic jackets like the popular Patagonia Nano-Air and Arc'teryx Atom LT are two leading midlayer options for the backcountry, and we prefer this type of jacket over down for active use.

 14. Down Jacket